The Best Hikes In Townsville For Waterfalls, Lookouts And Coastal Views

 If your idea of cardio involves more palm-fringed lookouts and less treadmill time, you’re in luck.
-Townsville/Gurambilbarra is bursting with trails, from short walks to all-day hikes, that’ll get your heart rate up and your camera roll full.
+The best hikes in Townsville/Gurambilbarra, from short walks to all-day trails, will get your heart rate up and your camera roll full.

 From coastal climbs with sweeping Coral Sea views to rainforest tracks and waterfall detours, North Queensland’s unofficial adventure capital has no shortage of ways to work up a sweat.
 Lace up your runners, pack the mozzie spray, and get ready to tackle the best hikes Townsville has to offer—where the reward is always worth the climb.